-Generic drugs, by law, are required to look differently than their brand name counterparts — despite having the same medicinal effects.
+Generic drugs, by law, are required to look differently than their brand name counterparts — despite having the same effects.
 This has to do with trademark protection.
 Often a generic BCP will have different colors and/or different inactive ingredients (i.e., fillers) than the brand name version.
-One common filler is lactose/milk sugar.
-If one was lactose intolerant and changing BCPs from a non-lactose to lactose BCP filler perhaps there could be some gut upset.
-But honestly, I could not find a single published citation in the medical literature about a direct reaction to any filler product.
+The different fillers and the slight variations in active ingredients do not affect the effectiveness of the pills for preventing pregnancy, but they can definitely affect the side effect profile.

 It is important to remember that side effects can be a common issue for BCP users.
-In a group of 1657 women who were either new BCP starts, or switching birth control methods, 46% of those who discontinued BCPs cited side effects as the cause (Rosenberg, 1998).
-Thus, even without a change from a brand to generic version, BCP side effects may arise over time.
+In a group of 1657 women who were either new to birth control pills, or switching birth control methods, 46% of those who discontinued BCPs cited side effects as the cause.
+Even without a change from a brand to generic version, BCP side effects may arise over time.